Last Updated on March 7, 2023 by Lori Walker

-Basque cheesecake is a delicious, creamy, and unique take on the classic dessert that should be made with a caramelized top that is slightly crisp and browned.
+Basque cheesecake is a delicious, creamy, and unique take on the classic dessert that should be made with a caramelized top that is slightly crisp, browned, and “burnt.”

 This can be achieved by baking at a slightly higher temperature and longer baking time.